What are voice disorders?

 - Lifestyle changes.
 Some of these changes may help reduce or stop symptoms.
 They can include not yelling or speaking loudly.
 And resting your voice often if you speak or sing a lot.
+If you smoke, quitting can also be helpful.
 Exercises to relax the vocal cords and muscles around them can help in some cases.
 Warm up the vocal cords before long periods of speaking.
 Drink fluids to stay hydrated.

 - Speech therapy.
 Working with a speech-language pathologist can help with certain voice disorders.
 Therapy may include exercises and changes in speaking behaviors.
 Some of these may include timing deep breaths so that they power your speech with adequate breathing.

 - Medicines.
 Some voice disorders are caused by a problem that can be treated with medicine.
 For instance, antacid medicine may be used for GERD.
 Or hormone therapy may be used for problems with the thyroid or female hormones.